Smoothing Skin in Lightroom

-If you are new to brushes, once the brushes are installed, to access them, click on the brush icon below the histogram, then click where the second arrow is pointing to in the image below.
+If you are new to Lightroom brushes, once the brushes are installed, to access them, just click on the brush icon below the histogram, then click where the second arrow is pointing to in the image below.
 It may say "Exposure," or "Contrast," etc. Click there and the brush menu list will drop down.
-Move your mouse down the list to see all the names and click on Skin Smooth when you see it.
+Move your mouse down the list to see all the brush names and click on Skin Smooth when you see it.

 Before you smooth skin, you should first make sure to brighten your subject, if needed.
 If the skin is underexposed then blemishes, wrinkles, etc. will be much more noticeable.
 Exposure can be easily fixed with the Add Light brush.

 On to smoothing the skin.
 Select the Skin Smooth brush and select your flow.
-The brush is fairly strong, so it may be too much smoothing if your subject is young, so reduce the flow a bit.
+This brush is fairly strong, so the smoothing effect may be too much if your subject is young, so you can reduce the flow a bit.

 Once you start a new pin click "done" at the bottom of the image, the pin will turn all white.
 If you wish to go back to that pin/change and want to alter something, just click the pin.
-When it goes back to black and white, it is active again.
+When it goes back to black and white, it will be active again.

 You may or may not see a red color on the area you brush over.
 This is your "mask," and it's only there to show you where you already brushed.
 If it's distracting to you, it can be turned off at the bottom of the image (there's an arrow pointing to it in the image above).

 If you brush an area you did not mean to brush over, you don't need to delete and start over.
 Just change your brush to the Erase brush and then brush over that particular area.